 I’m actually not the biggest fan of sharpening images but I must admit that it does make a big difference sometimes.
 It’s especially relevant when you are thinking of posting the photo to Instagram or any other social networks that you might have.
 For this image, I set the amount to 75.

 To focus more attention on the subject we will add a bit of vignetting (-14) and a bit of grain to make it more attractive.
 The style that we are going for is trying to simulate Portra 400 (film).

 One Last Step

-The last step consists of a small colour correction by masking the glasses.
-In the image below, you have the picture before and after the colour correction.
+The last step consists of a small color correction by masking the glasses.
+In the image below, you have the picture before and after the color correction.

-You’ll want to make colour corrections like these to accentuate certain details from the photo that you consider important.
+You’ll want to make color corrections like these to accentuate certain details from the photo that you consider important.

 As I’ve shown you in this article, doing a bit of work with Lightroom editing can make your photos more attractive and help differentiate them from others.
 I do believe that as a photographer you should strive to capture a picture as well as possible straight from the camera.
 But sometimes editing will help you take it to the next level.

 Remember that if you don’t feel confident enough to edit your photos there’s always presets you can download, but I encourage you to give it a try anyway.
 You will be amazed by how simple it is to give your photos that urban look.